BearWare/TeamTalk5Setup/Manual/userinterface.md

 To remove a ban on a user simply move the user from the left list to the right list using the button with the greater than sign.

+New bans based on username or IP-address can be added manually using the Add-button.
+Wildcards can be used for IP-address, e.g. 192.168.0.*.

 ## Online Users Dialog {#onlineusersdlg}